Strategic destination

 Without evidence, planning outcomes will always be questioned.

-Where evidence doesn't exist, we encourage our clients to consider actions to accumulate the evidence to make decisions on future investments.
+Where evidence doesn't exist, we encourage our partners to consider actions to accumulate the evidence to make decisions on future investments.

 It’s a rare and wonderful thing when the opportunity arises to work with a strategic partner who so emphatically embodies their stated values.
-Tourism eSchool’s approach to destination planning is premised on three pillars of Deep Listening, Evidence Based Planning and a Regenerative Mindset and the high quality of the work they produce is testament to the success of this approach.
+The Tourism Collective's approach to destination planning is premised on three pillars of deep listening, evidence based planning and a positive impact mindset and the high quality of the work they produce is testament to the success of this approach.

-Yorke Peninsula Tourism engaged Tourism eSchool to research and deliver a Strategic Tourism Action Plan in 2022 and a substantial aspect of this work was the research and development of a region-wide Situational Analysis.
+Yorke Peninsula Tourism engaged The Tourism Collective to research and deliver a Strategic Tourism Action Plan in 2022 and a substantial aspect of this work was the research and development of a region-wide Situational Analysis.
 The thought, care and comprehensiveness of this analysis underpins the value of the whole Plan and sets our region up for long term success.
-By taking the time to genuinely listen and engage with a very broad range of stakeholders, Tourism eSchool were able to distil complex issues into clear, outcome-oriented action points.
-Further, their commitment to helping destinations evolve from a mindset of Destination Management to one of destination custodianship and stewardship is both strategically astute and environmentally and economically essential.
+By taking the time to genuinely listen and engage with a very broad range of stakeholders, the team were able to distil complex issues into clear, outcome-oriented action points.
+Further, their commitment to helping destinations evolve from a mindset of destination management to one of destination custodianship and stewardship is both strategically astute and environmentally and economically essential.

 The Tourism Collective is a safe pair of hands, because of their professionalism and experience across a range of visitor destinations.